scottcain/seqpanel/lib/README.md

      $ npm install --save generic-sequence-panel

-## Usage
+## About

+This package provides two React components: GenericSeqPanel and GenericGeneSeqPanel which have similar arguments.
+The difference between these two panels is this: GenericSeqPanel provides ONLY the highlighted FASTA given a gene, transcript and mode.
+GenericGeneSeqPanel does a little more: you provide a gene and it gets a list of transcripts of that gene and provides a dropdown menu for both the transcript and the mode.

-This React component creates a div containing highlighted FASTA DNA sequence.
+The React components create a div containing highlighted FASTA DNA sequence.
 It uses as its input materials an NCList (i.e., a JBrowse 1 GFF3 formated dataset) and a bgzip, faidx indexed FASTA file.
 It addition to those data sources, the component must also be supplied these items about the location: